topherCantrell/computerarcheology/content/Virus/Stoned/README.md

 ...
 ```

-Bootsector programs have to be small; they have to fit in a 512 byte floppy-disk sector.
+Bootsector programs have to be small; they have to fit in a 512 byte sector.
 The DOS bootsector simply loads the two hidden system files IO.SYS and
 MSDOS.SYS.
 MSDOS.SYS contains the DOS interrupt, INT 21.
 This is a massive interrupt handler with lots of subcommands selected by passing arguments through the
 AX register.
 Eventually, the DOS shell COMMAND.COM is loaded into memory.
 This is simply a program that reads commands from the keyboard and passes them to INT 21.

 The Stoned virus discovered in April of 1991 was one of the first computer viruses on the PC scene.
 It is a special species of virus known as a "bootsctor virus".
 As the name suggests, viruses of this type infect the bootsector of an operating system's boot disk.
 As we will see, their operation is eloquent in its simplicity.

-The orignal bootsector of an infected disk has been copied elsewhere on the disk and the virus has been placed in the bootsector.
+The original bootsector of an infected disk has been copied elsewhere on the disk and the virus has been placed in the bootsector.
 When the PC boots up, it unknowingly
 loads the virus into memory at 0000:7C00 and executes it.
 The virus moves to a permanent home in upper memory and changes the INT 13 vector to point to a special
 routine in the virus code.
 At this point, the virus usually infects any fixed-disk on the system.
 Then it loads the original bootsector into memory at 0000:7C00 and
 executes it.
 DOS loads unaware of the new INT13 routine.